NewEconoLab/NNS-EN/nns_protocol.rst

 Detailed Explanation of Domain Name Registration via Bid-auction
 ==================================================================

-Bidding service
+Bidding Service
 ----------------

 Bidding service’s purpose is to determine who has the right to register a second-level domain name.
 This service is composed of 4 steps: opening a bid, placing a bid, revealing a bid and winning a bid.

-Opening a bid
+Opening a Bid
 --------------

 Any domain name that has not been registered or has expired and does not violate the domain definition can be applied by any standard address (account) to open a bid.
 Once the bid is opened, it means that bidding for the ownership of the domain name begins.

-Placing a bid
+Placing a Bid
 --------------

 Opening a bid is initiates placing a bid, which lasts for 72 hours, during which time any standard address (account) can submit an encrypted quote and pay a NNC deposit.